 No casing-lean pork butt, fennel, peperoncino, paprika, black pepper, kosher salt

+A little of this that & then some!
 Below are frequently used cheeses and meats that grace the sampler.

-the cracked pink peppercorns add a spicy, floral element that complements the fresh tanginess of the chèvre smoked
+The cracked pink peppercorns add a spicy, floral element that complements the fresh tanginess of the chèvre smoked.

-vino rosso the perfect mix of precisely crafted cheese and a hearty blend of robust red wines.
+Vino Rosso is the perfect mix of precisely crafted cheese and a hearty blend of robust red wines.

-imported Italian meats capicola “cap-uh-cola” seasoned with hot pepper flakes, salt, and garlic.
+Capicola is seasoned with hot pepper flakes, salt, and garlic.
 Like many Italian types of meat, it has a marbled appearance and a rich, bold flavor.
 This famous Italian cut of ham is salted, seasoned, and dry-cured.

-made of finely hashed or ground heat-cured pork, which incorporates at least 15% small cubes of pork fat.
+Mortadella is made of finely hashed or ground heat-cured pork, which incorporates at least 15% small cubes of pork fat.
 Mortadella is a product of Bologna, Italy, flavored with spices, including whole or ground black pepper, myrtle berries, and pistachios.

-cherry peppers stuffed with aged provolone wrapped in prosciutto
+Cherry peppers stuffed with aged provolone wrapped in prosciutto.